 - Assuming that the development team approves of the intended approach, begin working on the code using the latest source available from the appropriate OpenJDK Project repository.

 - 6. Is it possible to write a test to detect the bug?

 An entirely new test (or tests) may not be required.
-For example, if the bug is an existing regression test failure, then when fixing the bug you should just add the new bug ID to the @bug tag of the failing regression test, even if the test did not need to be updated.
+For example, if the bug is an existing regression test failure, then when fixing the bug you should just add the new bug ID to the list of space-delimited bugs in the @bug tag of the failing regression test, even if the test did not need to be updated.

 - Change can be verified by running an existing SQE test suite; the bug should identify the suite and the specific test case(s).